redox-os/website/content/news/this-month-260331.md

 - (build) Wildan Mubarok implemented the automatic update of downloaded packages when `REPO_BINARY` is enabled
 - (build) Wildan Mubarok updated the `make prefix_clean` command to remove outdated toolchain tarballs and avoid confusion
 - (build) Wildan Mubarok updated the `auto_deps` cache to use the recipe build cache for invalidation to fix cache conflicts
-- (build) Wildan Mubarok disabled the Cookbook offline mode when Cargo is used in the `build.script` data type to fix a error
+- (build) Wildan Mubarok disabled the Cookbook "offline" mode when Cargo is used in the `build.script` data type, to fix an error
 - (build) Wildan Mubarok enabled the cached recipe build hint color (sea blue) in the `fetch`, `repo`, and `push` steps of the Cookbook TUI
 - (build) Wildan Mubarok extended the recipe version detection by reading numbers from tarball URLs, Git repository tags or branches, and Cargo packages or workspaces projects
 - (build) Wildan Mubarok exported recipe source identifiers to the recipe build script